Vettabase/awesome-innovative-databases/README.md

 ### TidesDB

-TidesDB is an ACID-compliant key-value database.
-A stored engine for MariaDB, TideSQL, derives from TidesDB.
+TidesDB is an ACID-compliant key-value storage engine with a plugin for MariaDB - TideSQL in which derives from TidesDB."

 TidesDB uses an LSM-tree (log-structured merge-tree) architecture.
 New data is written into an in-memory structure called a memtable, which is periodically flushed to disk as WAL files that can be used for data recovery.
 This write-ahead pattern makes writes particularly fast, though we have to accept that the most recently inserted data might be lost in case of a crash.
 Data is organised in column families.
 A column family has its own namespace, memtable, WAL, and data files.